Try the following serial commands in the serial monitor:

 Stepping lets the robot step at the original spot

 Crawl/walk/trot are the gaits that can be switched and combined with the direction buttons

 Buttons after trot are preset postures or other skills

+Gyro will turn on/off the gyro for self-balancing.
 Turning off the gyro can accelerate and stabilize the slower gaits.
-But it’s not recommended for faster gaits.
+But it’s NOT recommended for faster gaits such as trot.

 Lift Nybble at the middle of its spine so that all its legs can move freely in the air.
 Click all the buttons on the IR remote to see what they do.
 Then put Nybble on a wide flat table and try those buttons again.
 Different surfaces have different friction and will affect walking performance.
 The carpet will be too bushy for Nybble’s short legs.
 It can only crawl (command kcr) over this kind of tough terrain.

 You can pull the battery pack down and slide along the longer direction of the belly.
 That will tune the center of mass, which is very important for walking performance.
 Otherwise, it may keep falling down.